rapidsai/ucx-py/docs/source/index.rst

 .. warning::

-    UCX-Py is deprecated, version 0.45 was its last release and it will receive no further updates.
-Users are advised to migrate to `UCXX <https://github.com/rapidsai/ucxx>`_ immediately. `UCXX documentation <https://docs.rapids.ai/api/ucxx/nightly/>`_.
+    UCX-Py has been discontinued, version 0.45 (RAPIDS 25.08) was its last release and it will receive no further updates, see the `RAPIDS Support Notice 50 <https://docs.rapids.ai/notices/rsn0050/>`_ for details.
+Projects depending on UCX-Py are advised to migrate to `UCXX <https://github.com/rapidsai/ucxx>`_ immediately. `UCXX documentation <https://docs.rapids.ai/api/ucxx/nightly/>`_.

 UCX-Py is the Python interface for `UCX <https://github.com/openucx/ucx>`_, a low-level high-performance networking library.
 UCX and UCX-Py supports several transport methods including InfiniBand and NVLink while still using traditional networking protocols like TCP.